Embarcadero/Dev-Cpp/Source/README.txt

 3. Compiling associated tools

-There are a couple of executables that need to be compiled and/or put in the right folder when building a release:
+There are a couple of executables that need to be compiled and/or put in the right folder when building a release.
+These files can be found in the Tools subfolder.

 	1) ConsolePauser.exe.
 This needs to be put in the root directory next to devcpp.exe.
 This executable is launched by devcpp.exe when a console